drduh/macOS-Security-and-Privacy-Guide/README.md

 Creating an Apple ID is not required to use macOS.
 Making an Apple ID requires a phone number and it will by default sync a [lot of data](https://www.apple.com/legal/privacy/data/en/apple-id/) to Apple's servers.
 You can [disable](https://support.apple.com/102651) most of it later if you want.

-An Apple ID is required in order to access the App Store and use most Apple services.
+An Apple ID is required in order to access the App Store and use most Apple services like iCloud, Apple Music, etc.

 ### App Store